 Leasha Johnson, Executive Director

 Johnson was appointed to the position of Executive Director on January 1, 2015, following the retirement of Steve Kominar.
 She has been employed by the Authority since 2004.
 Johnson is a 1988 graduate of West Virginia University where she earned a Bachelor of Science Degree in Business Administration.
 She is a member of the Southern Economic Development Council and a member of the WV Economic Development Council board of directors.
 She is a member of the Hatfield-McCoy Regional Recreation Authority board of directors, and the Vice Chair of the Williamson Health and Wellness Center board of directors.
-Johnson is also a member of the Tug Valley Chamber of Commerce, and she was an ex-officio member of the Corridor G Regional Development Authority board of directors.
+Johnson was most recently named to the Coalfield Community Action Partnership board of directors.
+She is also a member of the Tug Valley Chamber of Commerce, and she was an ex-officio member of the Corridor G Regional Development Authority board of directors.

 Greta Curry, Deputy Executive Director

 Curry was hired to the position of Deputy Executive Director on January 14, 2019.
 She is a 2005 graduate of Eastern Kentucky University where she earned a Bachelor of Science Degree, and in 2008, she received a Master's Degree from Lindsey Wilson College.
 Prior to joining the Authority, she worked as a Business Outreach Specialist for the Robert C. Byrd Institute (RCBI) under the Appalachian Hatchery Initiative, which focused on creating jobs by delivering local technical assistance to manufacturers and new training opportunities across southern West Virginia.
 She also previously served as the Human Resource Manager for Mohawk Industries in Holden, WV.
 Curry is a member of the Tug Valley Chamber of Commerce, and she currently serves on Mingo Central High School's Project Lead The Way Advisory Committee.